toss/es-git/docs/reference/classes/Repository.md

 > **createLightweightTag**(`name`, `target`, `options`?): `string`

-Create a new lightweight tag pointing at a target object
+Create a new lightweight tag pointing at a target object.

 A new direct reference will be created pointing to this target object.
 If force is true and a reference already exists with the given name,